The 4-Step Guide to CBD

 CBD edibles and supplements are a great way of, well, supplementing your daily CBD intake.
 It means that you can just carry a tub of CBD Gummy Bears wherever you go, and dose more discreetly in public.
 That makes them perfect for being on the go.

-With CBD edibles it’ll usually take at least an hour to feel the effects, which will then last for around six hours.
+With CBD edibles it’ll usually take at least an hour to be asorbed, and roughly six hours to be processed.
 However, since the CBD first passes through the digestive system this can fluctuate depending on metabolism.

 Step 3: What's my CBD dosage?